Soma Saito goes bold with his sound, presenting himself emotionally raw for the spine-chilling 2nd full-length album “in bloom“.

 Funky, wah-wah guitar riffs, subtle percussion, washy drums, and a citypop inspired synths melody paint this warm, beautiful soundscape, a first in Saito’s career as a solo artist.

-Strings find their way in the later part of the verse, carrying over to the chorus, creating a tasteful and gentle soundscape.
+Strings find their way in the latter part of the verse, carrying over to the chorus, creating a tasteful and gentle soundscape.

 There’s still a bit of melancholy in the air – this is, after all, a Soma Saito song -, but it’s really refreshing to find him tackling a song with such a theme and vibe.